Liubov-Pysana/Liubov-Pysana/README.md

 - 👋 Hi, I’m @Liubov-Pysana 🌱 Experienced Frontend Developer and UX/UI Designer with a background in multimedia design and landing pages.
-- 💞️ I’m looking for practical collaborations in that field
+- 💞️ I’m looking for a collaborations in that field
 - 📫 How to reach me: lubov.pysana@gmail.com